Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Toeplitz momentary symbols: definition, results, and limitations

-Same reasoning as in Example~\ref{exmp:2} can be used for choosing a grid for attaining a good approximation of the singular values of $X_{\mathbf{n}}$.
-Because of the bidiagonal structure of $2Nn^{-1}C_{N,n}^{[1,1,0]}(1)$ we can, after symmetrization in both variables, define the momentary eigenvalue symbol for $X_{\mathbf{n}}$,
+The same reasoning as in Example~\ref{exmp:2} can be used for choosing a grid for attaining a good approximation of the singular values of $X_{\mathbf{n}}$.
+Because of the bidiagonal structure of $2Nn^{-1}C_{N,n}^{[1,1,0]}(1)$ we can, after symmetrization in both variables, define the Toeplitz momentary symbol for $X_{\mathbf{n}}$, that is, $\{X_{\mathbf{n}}\}_{\mathbf{n}}$ has Toeplitz momentary symbols defined as \begin{linenomath*}